khuang/ee109/milestone3_submission.md

 | F8 Muxes                             |   256 |     0 |     54650 |  0.47 |
 +--------------------------------------+-------+-------+-----------+-------+
 ```
 This is slightly better than the Manhattan distance in all categories, likely due to the relative simplicity of using comparisons rather than additions.
+The other major advantage of the Chebyshev distance is that it significantly lowers the dynamic range of the values we're using, so we can use fewer bits to represent distances.

 We also tried the Euclidean distance, which also gave us an accuracy of 93%.
 However, it ran in 105356 cycles, and had a resource utilization of:
 ```
 +--------------------------------------+-------+-------+-----------+-------+
 |               Site Type              |  Used | Fixed | Available | Util% |